The Croatia Blue Cave tourIs it worth it in 2026?

 Then what?
 The Five Island Tour

 After Blue Cave, many tour operators will take you for a peek at Stiniva Cove and Green Cave, two other highly promoted sites.
-This itinerary is sometimes called the Five Island Tour, because operators from Split stop by three islands in the Vis archipelago, and also pass Hvar and Brač.
+This itinerary is sometimes called the Five Island Tour, because operators from Split stop by three islands in the Vis archipelago, and also pass the islands of Hvar and Brač.

 Stiniva Cove